ttakami-42/my_pacman/README.md

 # my_pacman
 pacman using c++ &amp; ncurses.
-This game was created as a university assignment in the summer of _2021_, and has since been gradually improved.
-I still occasionally add code to it.
+<br>This game was created as a university assignment in the summer of _2021_, and has since been gradually improved.
+<br>I still occasionally add code to it.
 Initially, it was a simple program that started the game when executed.
 Instead of release notes, here are the features that have been added so far: